 Modern Mural Paintings

-In 2001, WMF, with support from Friends of Heritage Preservation, collaborated with the Mexican Institute of Fine Arts to conserve Montenegro’s masterpiece, The Feast of the Holy Cross.
-Extensive investigations revealed that soil deposits in the lower levels of the building were a significant source of the dampness in the building that was damaging the mural.
-Modern partitions were removed and deep cracks were repaired.
-New drainage channels were installed to prevent excessive moisture from saturating the walls and damaging the mural in the future.
-The mural surfaces were fully cleaned and the project was completed in 2004.
-During investigations, probes revealed evidence of burials associated with the time the building was actively used as a convent and religious complex.
-Archaeological investigations were undertaken to examine the area properly before conservation work continued.
+In 2001, with support from Friends of Heritage Preservation, we collaborated with the Mexican Institute of Fine Arts to conserve Montenegro’s mural.
+Extensive investigations revealed that soil deposits in the lower levels of the building were a significant source of the dampness damaging the mural.
+Deep cracks were repaired, and new drainage channels were installed to prevent excessive moisture from saturating the walls and damaging the mural.
+By 2004, mural surfaces were fully cleaned and the project completed.
+Probes during the investigations revealed evidence of burials from when the building was used as a convent and religious complex.
+Archaeological investigations were undertaken to fully examine the area before conservation work continued.
 The Montenegro mural is a paean of the social and artistic aspirations of Mexico, and of one of the country’s great art forms.